thesmartcoder7/quotes/README.md

 ## Description

-This is a simple quotes applicaiton where users can view recent quotes, share their quotes, upvote or downvote quotes, and delete quotes.[live site]()
+This is a simple Angular quotes applicaiton where users can view recent quotes, share their quotes, upvote or downvote quotes, and delete quotes.[live site]()

 ## Behaviour Driven Development